Skip to content

 How to finish the job cleanly

-For Google Photos, remember that picker selection is already a batch-based workflow.
-Large projects should expect multiple selection rounds by design.
+For Google Photos, picker selection is already a batch-based workflow.
+Large projects should expect multiple selection rounds, and now multiple completed picker batches can be selected together for a single ZIP when that is the cleaner export plan.

 Reliability rules that consistently help